đź’¬

 Gadgets vs Equipment

 We're all guilty of being within 2m of our phone 24/7.
 Still, try and take your phone, keys, wallet and any other items out of your pockets before your workout.
-Not only can keys pierce through upholstery on seated equipment, but we've had multiple call outs to clean treadmills which completely consumed mobile phones.
-The phone does not deal well with being pulverised, and neither does the treadmill -- glass is even worse for the internal mechanisms than dirt!
+Not only can keys pierce through upholstery on seated equipment, but we've had multiple call outs to remove phones from within treadmills.
+The phone does not deal well with being pulverised, and neither does the treadmill -- phone debris is even worse for the internal mechanisms than dirt!

 New sounds